Best time to visit Bali

 • Hawksbill turtle: April to September

-Early mornings or late evenings are considered the ideal time of day for a snorkelling trip, when the water is calmest.
+Early mornings or late evenings are considered the ideal time of day for a Bali snorkelling trip, when the water is calmest.

 Surfing down the barrel of a wave in Bali by Jeremy Bishop

-Photo by Jeremy Bishop on Unsplash
+Credit: Jeremy Bishop from Unsplash

-Since the onset of the Covid pandemic, Bali’s annual festival scene has changed somewhat.
-Still, festival-goers can look forward to the Joyland Festival in March, featuring headliners such as M.I.A., Phoenix and Sigrid, and the Dream Machine festival in June, with performances from the likes of Boy & Bear, Client Liaison, Girl Talk, and Peking Duk.
+For those who want to party for longer and enjoy live music, it's worth checking out the schedules for many of Bali's best international music festivals.
+Festivals this year have included the Joyland Festival in March, featuring headliners such as M.I.A., Phoenix and Sigrid, and the Dream Machine festival in June, with performances from the likes of Boy & Bear, Client Liaison, Girl Talk, and Peking Duk.

-For those who want to get the evening celebrations started early, Bali's sunset cocktail bars such as Potato Head, Café del Mar, and Ku De Ta are the perfect place to begin.
-Most clubs in Bali open after midnight, and the festivities typically continue until the early hours of the morning, seven days a week.
-Weekdays can be just as lively as the weekends, attracting backpackers and locals alike.
+Bali is the type of place where partying and drinking is even possible during the day, especially at many of the beach clubs like Potato Head, Café del Mar, and Ku De Ta.
+Most nightclubs in Bali open after midnight, and the festivities typically continue until the early hours of the morning, seven days a week.
+Weekdays be are just as lively as the weekends, attracting backpackers and locals alike.

-The ideal time for fishing in Bali is March to May and September to November.
-During these periods, the water conditions are optimal, and anglers can find a wide variety of fish species, including Mahi-Mahi, Cobia and Tuna, in Bali’s best fishing spots.
+Bali’s warm water provide ideal conditions for fish like Tuna and Barracuda to thrive, making it an excellent location for fishing enthusiasts all year round.
+The best time for fishing in Bali is March to May and September to November, when water conditions are optimal and a wide variety of fish species, including Mahi-Mahi, Cobia and Tuna, are found in Bali’s best fishing spots.

 • Mahi-Mahi: June to October